bcbwallet/bcbconnect/docs/source/web_api.rst

        // { network: 'bcb', chain: 'bcb' }
    })

-.. _header-n7168:
+.. _header-n2671:

 requestLogin
 ~~~~~~~~~~~~

 Request user to log in.
+A window will pop up, depends on the current
+wallet state.

 **Conditions**